YoussefWaelMohamedLotfy/Brite-Task/README.md

 ## Overview

-This is my implementation Brite Task, which  is an Employee Management System, built with .NET 9, leveraging the .NET Aspire stack for cloud-native development and enhanced developer experience.
+This is my implementation for Brite Task, which  is an Employee Management System, built with .NET 9, leveraging the .NET Aspire stack for cloud-native development and enhanced developer experience.
 The solution is modular, scalable, and designed for robust service orchestration, observability, and resilience.

 ### Solution Structure